alasundkar/lab-module-docs-alasundkar/labmodule09/README-CDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?
+Integrate CoAP client functionality into  GDA, so it can communicate with the GDA’s CoAP server.

 How does your implementation work?
+Integrate CoAPClientConnector class with DeviceDataManager and this client will communicate with GDA CoAP server.

 ### Code Repository and Branch